btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 It also lets you know if `NTP` is in use and has been used to synchronize the system and real-time clocks.

 Use this command to set the time (and time zone) if `NTP` is unavailable or not installed.
-It is recommended to use this utility and not `date` or `hwclock`.
+In this case, it is recommended to use this utility and not `date` or `hwclock`.

+Also, `timedatectl` is the preferred command to use to set the timezone when no `GUI` exists.

 From the man page: